 We recognize that children will make mistakes.
-When that occurs, we will use a range of consequences that are appropriate and helpful to students as they learn from their mistakes.
-These include:
+When that occurs, we will use a range of consequences that are appropriate and helpful to students as they learn from their mistakes as outlined in the Code of Conduct.
+Sample interventions include:

-- Giving a non-verbal warning - Using surface management strategies (such as physical proximity or proximity praise) to help students to self-correct their behavior - Giving a verbal warning - Giving students a time-out for reflection - Assigning a community service task (as appropriate) - Providing one-to-one conferencing and processing time with the teacher focused on problem solving - Calling an administrator or counselor to come to the child, to assist the child in transitioning back to the task - Administering consequences to the child and, if appropriate, communicate the action to the parents - Noting the incident in the office referral database and in most cases, notifying the parents.
+- Giving a non-verbal warning - Using surface management strategies (such as physical proximity or proximity praise) to help students to self-correct their behavior - Giving a verbal warning - Giving students a time-out for reflection: in class or an adjacent classroom - Giving the student a personal behavior plan - Assigning a community service task (as appropriate) - Providing one-to-one conferencing and processing time with the teacher focused on problem solving. - Calling an administrator or counselor to come to the child, to assist the child in transitioning back to the task - Administering consequences to the child and, if appropriate, communicate the action to the parents - Noting the incident in the office referral database and in most cases, notifying the parents.
 Teachers are kept informed of action taken.